yonaguska/NodeMcu-BME280-Weather-Station/README.md

 Altitude = 680.9 feet

-Wiring of the BME to the NodeMCU is caled out in the original web page.
+Wiring of the BME to the NodeMCU is shown on the original web page.

 Enjoy,
 -Kirk